ClickCease

 2. Discuss with the Tenant: Ensure that the tenant is interested in renewing the lease and discuss any necessary changes to the terms, such as rent increases, new rules, or updated responsibilities.

 3. Draft the New Lease Agreement: Use the information from your discussions to draft a brand-new lease that reflects the updated terms.
-This may include adjustments to clauses, rent amounts, and other critical details.
+For minor changes, a lease amendment or lease addendum may be sufficient, but a new rental agreement is required for substantial updates to the original lease.

-4. Collect Signatures: Once both parties agree to the new terms, ensure that the lease is signed and dated, making it legally binding.
+4. Collect Signatures: Once both parties (landlord and tenant) agree to the new terms, ensure that the lease is signed and dated by each party, making it legally binding.

 5. Update Your Records: Store the signed lease in your records and update your software to reflect the new agreement.